Steven-Machin/financial_analyzer/README.md

 flask --app finance_analyzer.webapp run
 ```

 Navigate to http://127.0.0.1:5000/ to view the dashboard.
 Use the `?input=path` query string to point at other CSV files.
+Add `?window=1`, `?window=3`, or `?window=6` to focus on the most recent months.